 One problem of some OFWs is lack of fiscal discipline.
 Thinking that they have higher salaries abroad made them think they can buy anything they want.
 Expensive phone, check.
 Unnecessary laptop, check.
 Designer bags, check.
 Ridiculously priced jewelry, check.
 It is NOT bad idea to buy them, but only if they can afford them or have set aside an amount — no matter how small — for savings.
 These expenses are not investments which they can make money of.
 Mobile phone breaks down and needs to be repaired.
 Laptop gets infected with spyware and rendered irreparable.
 Owners end up spending more to maintain these devices.
 Hence, the savings accounts are sacrificed.

 Sometimes family members of OFWs think that their brother or sister or son or aunt receives lots of money while working abroad that they spend remittance money like there’s no tomorrow.
 In the end they end up asking for more to finance their necessities.
 Sometimes it is thought that remittance will be an automated monthly bank transfer that when it does not arrive at usual date, family members borrow money from loan sharks, assuming that the money sent to them from overseas will be used to pay the debts.

-When an OFW resorts to extramarital affair to address his homesickness, he is also adding more in his list of people to support.
+When an OFW gets involved in an extramarital affair to address his or her homesickness, he or she is also adding more in the list of people to support.
 Additional responsibilities often entail additional expenses.
-If his mistress bears a love child, his money will also be spent on caring for the baby.
-Not to mention the trouble he is sure to endure when he returns to his legitimate family someday.
+If the forbidden love bears a love child, money will also be spent on caring for the baby.
+Not to mention the trouble and scandal to expect when the OFW returns to legitimate family someday.

 OFWs must be able to set ground rules for themselves and follow them religiously.
 This includes practices on saving money.
 If one can save a certain amount consistently in a month (ideally set aside this amount right after receiving salary) to bank account, SSS or other retirement contribution, this will definitely be helpful especially when times go rough.